 Mental Health First Aid (MHFA) Training

-The Mental Health First Aid training is a 12-hour course, run over two days, designed to give people practical skills in how to recognise the symptoms of mental health problems, how to provide initial help and how to guide a person towards appropriate professional help.
+The Mental Health First Aid training is designed to give people practical skills in how to recognise the symptoms of mental health problems, how to provide initial help and how to guide a person towards appropriate professional help.

-The training is accredited by Mental Health First Aid England and operates in 23 different countries.
-Participants receive a certificate on completion of the course.
+The training is accredited by Mental Health First Aid England, and operates in 23 different countries.
+The courses are currently being offered online, however the good news is, we are resuming our face-to-face training starting from April 2022!